drawwithcode/2021-group-03/README.md

 #### Audio question

+In the fifth question, the user answers through the use of the microphone.
+The louder the sound, the bigger the circle diameter `d` will be, allowing to choose the desired answer.

+The sound management is achieved with the use of the p5.sound library.

 ```
 if (mic) {
   const micLevel = mic.getLevel();
   d = p.map(micLevel, 0, 1, 1, 1000);

+  p.push();
+  p.stroke(173, 149, 127);
+  p.noFill();
+  p.circle(200, 200, d * 3);
+  p.pop();
 }

 function startAudio() {